Immigration Law

 [Name, Title, Institution, Contact Info]

-Instead, remember that quality matters more than quantity.
-A few high-quality, specific letters of recommendation from trusted people will make an impact.
-A bunch of letters that aren’t specific or high-quality won’t help your application.
+There are no set rules for how many letters to include with your application.
+Quality matters more than quantity: a few high-quality, specific letters of recommendation from trusted people will make an impact, while a stack of generic ones won’t help your application.

 In addition to the number of letters, try to include letters of recommendation that highlight different aspects of your work.
+For example, a good variety might include recommendation letters written by:

 • A former supervisor on your leadership skills